Ready to Get Cooking?

 Fat-Burning Vegetable Soup – hearty and filling vegetable soup made in the electric pressure cooker (Instant Pot).
 It helps to detox and lose weight.*

 This Vegetable Soup is also known as cabbage fat-burning soup, cabbage soup, wonder soup, weight loss soup, miracle soup, and weight watcher soup, whenever you’d like.
 There are so many names for this soup.

 In days of old, this soup was rumoured to melt away those thighs.
 Remember that specific ingredients for the soup may vary, which is my version of it.

 The bottom line is that the Cabbage Soup Diet is likely to cause weight loss — but only because it severely reduces your calorie intake.
-As soon as you stop this one-week diet, you’re likely to regain the weight you lost.
+As soon as you stop this one-week diet, you’ll likely regain your lost weight.

-That’s why I prefer eating it as a weekdays dinner, not exactly following the 7 days diet but because I like it.
+That’s why I prefer eating it as a weekday dinner, not exactly following the 7-day diet but because I like it.

 This delicious vegetable soup is a healthy way to warm up during the winter.
 And I may lose some weight just doing it.